anker-rasmussen/sonos_controller_js/README.md

 * A Raspberry Pi or other always-on computer running a Linux distribution with systemd.
 * Node.js (v16 or higher).
 * A Sonos system.
-* A Spotify Premium account (or other premium music service) to save and play playlists/stations as favorites.
+* A Spotify Premium account.

 ## Setup Instructions